Reviewed by:

 3. How Long Does It Take To Become a Corporate Lawyer?

-It takes seven years to become a medical lawyer.
-It takes four years to complete an undergraduate degree and three years to complete law school.
-After completing these steps, you must take and pass the bar.
+It takes seven years to become a corporate lawyer: four years to complete an undergraduate degree and three years to complete law school.
+After completing these steps, you must pass the bar.

 Final Thoughts